nimeshajpn2/flowdesk-taskboard/README.md

 ---

-## 6. Future Improvements (Optional)
+## 6. API Testing

-* Pagination & filtering for task/project lists
-* Unit & integration tests for key business logic
-* Global exception handling and structured logging
-* Deploy to cloud provider for live testing
+Used Postman API Collection for testing and exploring all endpoints.
+You can import the Postman collection to quickly interact with the API.

 ---